iamaiy/usb_powermeter_firmware/README.md

 When you install the bootloader, remember to upload something which has support for the HID bootloader for the bootloader to boot at 0x8004000.
 I have uploaded a "Hello World" example for that purpose here: https://drive.google.com/file/d/19KSJot1h6KMrcqswOiS8wQ07hAWFRFDQ/view?usp=sharing

+## Arduino settings for STM32F401CC with HID bootloader
+* Board: "Generic STM32F4 series"
+* Board part number: "BlackPill F401CC"
+* U(S)ART support: "Enabled (generic 'Serial')"
+* USB support (if available): "CDC (generic 'Serial' supersede U(S)ART)"
+* USB speed (if available): "Low/Full Speed"
+* Upload method: "HID Bootloader 2.2"
-### Note: be careful with the board settings in the Arduino GUI.
+#### Note: be careful with the board settings in the Arduino GUI.
 The USB USART must be enabled, or you will get locked out and have to upload hello world again with STM32CubeProgrammer again
-Board: "Generic STM32F4 series"
-Board part number: "BlackPill F401CC"
-U(S)ART support: "Enabled (generic 'Serial')"
-USB support (if available): "CDC (generic 'Serial' supersede U(S)ART)" USB speed (if available): "Low/Full Speed"
-Upload method: "HID Bootloader 2.2"

 ## Design ideas
 What I'd like is to have some good control over the thing.
 The ADC sampling for instance, add some timestamping and pre-accumulation of upstream data for a start.
 And of course, SCPI command interface!